bethany-j-allen/Total-Evidence-Tutorial/README.md

 	<figcaption>Figure 12: The settings for the site model for the morphological data.</figcaption>
 </figure>

 In brief, what is the Lewis Mk model?
-It is the **Markov _k_-states model described by {% cite Lewis2001 --file Total-Evidence-Tutorial/master-refs.bib %}.
+It is the **Markov _k_-states model** described by {% cite Lewis2001 --file Total-Evidence-Tutorial/master-refs.bib %}.
 For those who are familiar with genetic substitution models, it is the morphological equivalent of the Jukes-Cantor 69 model.
 The model assumes that all character state transitions are just as likely as each other.
 For genetic sequences, this means that an A base is equally likely to transition to a G, C, or T.

 In morphological evolution, this means several important things.
 Our Lewis MK model assumes that the transition from 0 to 1 is just as likely as the transition from 1 to 0 {% cite Lewis2001 --file Total-Evidence-Tutorial/master-refs.bib %}.
-If a character represents whether a complex evolutionary feature is present or not, our transitions therefore represent acquisition and loss.
+If a character represents whether a complex evolutionary feature is present or absent, our transitions therefore represent acquisition and loss.
 We might think it is much harder to lose such a character than to gain it: that would be a violation of this model.
 Further, the model assumes that, for example, the transition from 0 to 1 is just as likely as the transition from 0 to 2.
 This means that we assume character states have been coded as independent entities, but if these states are actually ordered (0 must transition to 1, then 1 must transition to 2), this is also a violation of the model.
+(Note: see section **Advanced topics** below for more information on how to set up ordered characters).
 Understanding how the morphological characters have been coded, and whether any violations exist between these thought processes and the way in which the site model operates, is therefore fundamental to determining how well the site model will perform, and potentially how accurate our inferred phylogeny is {% cite Goloboff2019 Mulvey2025b --file Total-Evidence-Tutorial/master-refs.bib %}.

 Now we can return to our earlier question: why was the morphological data split into two partitions?
 Under the Lewis Mk model, we know that for each morphological character, our transition matrix is dependent on the number of states, _k_, which that character can take.
 As a result, `Osmundaceae_morph2` contains all characters with two possible states, and `Osmundaceae_morph3` contains all characters with three possible states.
 In order to determine these partitions, BEAST2 automatically uses the number of character states present in the dataset for each character.
 This means that if a character is only represented by 0 or 1 in the dataset, BEAST2 assumes that there is no "secret" state 2.

 We now need to check our morphological site model parameters.
 When we read in the dataset, we already told the model that there are no invariant sites, so we can leave the **Proportion invariant** blank.

 We also need to choose a value for the **Gamma Category Count**.
 This value determines how many transition rate categories we have, allowing for differences in transition rates between different morphological characters in the matrix.
-BEAST2 uses the recommended implementation for using models that condition on only sampling variable sites but also permit for among-character variation in evolutionary rates, so we can use gamma categories in combination with the Mk model {% cite Capobianco2025 --file Total-Evidence-Tutorial/master-refs.bib %}.
+BEAST2 uses the recommended implementation for models that condition on only sampling variable sites, but also permit for among-character variation in evolutionary rates, so we can use gamma categories in combination with the Mk model if we wish to {% cite Capobianco2025 --file Total-Evidence-Tutorial/master-refs.bib %}.
 We just set this value to 4 for our molecular data.
 But as we mentioned before, the nature of morphological data means that we have much more variation in what different morphological characters actually describe than between different sites in a genetic sequence; this might lead us to think that we should allow for more different rate categories for our morphological data.
 However, we also have a much smaller total number of characters, giving us much less statistical power to actually infer these rate values compared to genetic data.
 To keep our analysis simple, we will leave the Gamma Category Count values for the morphological data at 0.
 This means we will calculate a single transition rate for each of the morphological partitions.

 ### Clock models